culion-bear/qlite/README_EN.md

 ## Change Log

+### V 2.1.1

+- Resolved the BUG where the service module reconnect failed but no error was reported

+- Optimized service connection operation at gateway startup, giving consumers the option to reconnect if the connection fails rather than simply cancel the startup

 ### V 2.0.2
 - Optimized graceful service shutdown (CTRL +C), solved the BUG that data could not be stored locally in time when service shutdown